HMS Tyne (P281): Decommissioning and reactivation

 In March 2018, Parliamentary Under-Secretary for Defence Guto Bebb revealed that £12.7M had been allocated from the EU Exit Preparedness Fund to preserve Tyne and her two Batch 1 sister ships, should they be required to control and enforce UK waters and fisheries following the United Kingdom's withdrawal from the European Union.
 In May 2018, the ship entered Portsmouth to be decommissioned on 24 May 2018.
-However, the ship was still flying the white ensign in July 2018, and therefore still in active service.
-The Royal Navy subsequently clarified that the ship had not been decommissioned due to delays in the delivery of the her planned successor, HMS Forth.
+However, the ship was still flying the White Ensign in July 2018, and therefore still in active service.
+The Royal Navy subsequently clarified that the ship had not been decommissioned due to delays in the delivery of her planned successor, HMS Forth.
 On 22 November 2018, Defence Secretary Gavin Williamson further clarified that Tyne and her two Batch 1 sister ships would be retained in service and forward-operated from their affiliated rivers.
 The intention to forward-base the Batch 1s was later abandoned, with the ships to be retained in service until around 2028.